 Markus has been a regular in film and television too, as a series regular on ABC, NBC and Nickelodeon and over fifty guest star appearances on Seinfeld, Friends, CSI, NCIS, Malcolm in the Middle and many more.
 His top-billed film roles include Biloxi Blues.
 Markus has also directed episodic TV for Nickelodeon.

-As a writer, Markus has also had seven of his stage plays produced and Fox studio has purchased a spec feature screenplay.
+As a writer, Markus has also had seven of his stage plays produced and Fox and Hallmark have purchased his spec feature screenplays.
 Not least, he authored One Less Bitter Actor, a handbook for actors trying to make it today.
 The book is constructive dialog from a career working actor with smart advice on the daunting task of reconciling the actor’s ego with the harsh edge of show business.

 In addition to directing the Westlake Acting Studio, Markus currently teaches at California Lutheran University and lectures to promising actors at theater programs all over the country.
 Watch Markus Flanagan on Good Morning Colorado discussing his experience in the industry.
 Find him on the Internet Movie Database.